Revolutionary Committee of the Chinese Kuomintang: Central Committee

 The Central Committee additionally owns the newspapers Unity Daily (团结报 (Tuánjié Bào)) and Unity (团结 (Tuánjié)).
 The Central Committee is headed by a chairperson, who is assisted by several vice chairpersons.
+The chairperson of the RCCK Central Committee is usually a vice chairperson of the Standing Committee of the National People's Congress, while the executive vice chairman is usually the vice chairperson of the National Committee of the Chinese People's Political Consultative Conference.
 The current leaders of the RCCK are: